Michael Garcia (soccer)

 Michael Garcia (born 22 March 1977 in Australia) is an Australian retired soccer player.

 Career

 According to Garcia, "there was always banter between teammates about which state was the best” while he played for Canberra Cosmos.

 After playing professionally in the Singaporean S.League, he rejoined Perth Glory, before retiring at the end of 2002/03 aged 25 due to injury.

+He is currently the Community & Development Manager for Perth Glory.